One of the most basic forms of computer programming is the use of an assembler.

 Immediately after loading the corresponding web page, the editor of the assembler simulator already contains a "Hello World!" program.

-button.
+Reset button.
 The simulator would only be half as nice if you couldn't get active yourself and run your own programs.

 The following examples are intended to produce visible output with as few commands as possible.